krzemmm/MarketingCampaigns/README.md

 What Education group is most successful in Campaign 2?

 How is the development over time for Campaign 1 & 2?

+## Let's visualize the data to anserw the questions